-- 1. Remove the four screws holding the Kerf Board in place. - 2.
-Install a new Kerf Board.
-Replace the four screws and tighten them slightly.
+- 1. Remove the six screws and flat washers holding the Kerf Board in place and lift it from the Saw. - 2.
+Install the new Kerf Board, with the left and right sides on either side of the cut line.
+Replace the six screws and washers and tighten the screws slightly.